bw3sley/bora-codar/README.md

 # #boraCodar
 #boraCodar is a weekly coding challenge provided by [@Rocketseat](https://www.rocketseat.com.br/), aimed at helping participants improve their coding skills in HTML, CSS, and JavaScript.
 Each week, a new challenge is presented by [Mayk Brito](https://github.com/maykbrito).
 The challenges range from simple tasks to more complex ones, designed to be accessible to coders of all skill levels.
-The challenge is a great way to stay motivated and engaged in learning web development while connecting with other developers in the community.
+[Access the week challenge](https://www.rocketseat.com.br/boracodar).

 ## 🚀 Challenges